Pavilion sunset

 Biography

 He completed his Bachelors degree in Computer Science and Applied Mathematics at the University of Tulsa in Tulsa, Oklahoma.
-Afterwards, he spent just under a decade in Oxford in various roles (visiting student, MFOCS, DPhil, postdoc) and colleges (St Catherine's, Wolfson).
-This was followed by four years as an Assistant Professor of Quantum Structures and Logic at Radboud University in Nijmegen, NL before Dr Kissinger returned to Oxford in 2019.
+Afterwards, he spent just under a decade in Oxford in various roles (visiting student, MSc, DPhil, postdoc) and colleges (St Catherine's, Wolfson).
+This was followed by four years as an Assistant Professor of Quantum Structures and Logic at Radboud University in Nijmegen, NL before returing to Oxford in 2019.

-His hobbies are playing the guitar and banjo and (every once in a while) dancing tango.
+His hobbies include playing the guitar and dancing tango.

 Positions